ouya/docs/purchasing.md

 #### Remember to check receipts

+We've noticed a bunch of games not properly checking receipts: games should _always_ query the server for the most up-to-date receipt status.

+Some of the many reasons to do so are:

+- A voucher may have been redeemed while the game wasn't running.
+- An entitlement may have been revoked by a customer service representative.
-The internet is not a 100% reliable system.
-It is possible for a purchase to be made and the success response not reach your application (e.g. if the users broadband connection drops out while OUYAs servers are authorising the payment).
+- A success response may not have reached your application (e.g. if the users broadband connection drops out while OUYA's servers are authorising the payment).

-In order to minimise the number of complaints from users in relation to this you should always check the list of receipts for a user in case there are purchases your application did not receive the successful result for.
+An important thing to note is that a gamer's set of entitlements can change without the game running, thus doing things like saving off a "game has been purchased" flag and using that as the authoratative truth doesn't work correctly.
+Be sure to query the servers to ensure users are presented with the correct set of options (eg: "buy now" or "play full game").